Infinifunction/LocalAI-Site/README.md

 **Note:** This project is under active development.
 Feel free to open an issue for suggestions and feedback.

 **Note2:** Sorry for the missing and insufficient comment lines 😢

+**⚠️Warning⚠️:** There may be many security vulnerabilities in this situation, please take security precautions before publishing the site and keep the Database in a safe environment